ThorstenHans/conf42-golang-samples/crud/README.md

 # This will ask if a new database should be created or an existing one should be used
 # Answer the question with "create a new database"
 spin deploy
-Uploading http-crud-js-sqlite version 0.1.0 to Fermyon Cloud...
+Uploading crud version 0.1.0 to Fermyon Cloud...
 Deploying...
-App "http-crud-js-sqlite" accesses a database labeled "crud"
+App "crud" accesses a database labeled "default"
     Would you like to link an existing database or create a new database?: Create a new database and link the app to it What would you like to name your database?
-What would you like to name your database?
     Note: This name is used when managing your database at the account level.
-The app "http-crud-js-sqlite" will refer to this database by the label "crud".
+The app "http-crud-js-sqlite" will refer to this database by the label "default".
     Other apps can use different labels to refer to the same database.: sincere-mulberry Creating database named 'sincere-mulberry'
 Waiting for application to become ready.......... ready